crate/crate/docs/appendices/release-notes/unreleased.rst

 - Users can now read tables within the ``pg_catalog`` schema without explicit ``DQL`` permission.
 They will only see records the user has privileges on.

+- CrateDB now accepts the ``START TRANSACTION`` statement for :ref:`PostgreSQL wire protocol <postgres_wire_protocol>` compatibility.
+However, CrateDB does not support transactions and will silently ignore this statement.

 Fixes
 =====